Redemption19/flashGo-Landing-Page/README.md

 # My Ride-Hailing App Landing Page

 ## Description
-This repository contains the landing page website for FlashGo App.
+This repository contains the landing page website for [Your Ride-Hailing App Name].
 It serves as the online portal for users to learn about the features and benefits of your ride-hailing service, as well as to sign up or download the app.

 ## Features
 - **Attractive Design**: A visually appealing and user-friendly design to engage visitors.